JosuaKrause/BusVis/readme.md

 Visualization of transit systems.
 As argument to one of the main applications (located in the package infovis or it can be built with maven) an alternative resource path can be used.
-Additionally the encoding can be passed as second argument.
 The alternative path can either be in the internal csv format or a zip file in the [GTFS][1] (General Transit Feed Specification).
+A more detailed explanation of command line arguments can be obtained by passing `-h` or `--help` on the command line.

 ### Internal CSV-Format